MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 **IRP**

+**WDF and IRPs**
+One advantage of using WDF, is that WDF drivers typically do not directly access IRPs.
+For example, the framework converts the WDM IRPs that represent read, write, and device I/O control operations to framework request objects that KMDF/UMDF receive in I/O queues.

+If you are writing a WDM driver, review the following guidance.

 **Validate IRP input values**

 Validate all values that are associated with an IRP, such as buffer addresses and lengths.
 The following articles provide information about validating IRP input values: